FAIR Appraisal Guide

 Direct answer

-Online and in-person appraisals can both be valid; the safer choice depends on object complexity, evidence quality, stakeholder acceptance, and whether physical inspection would change the value conclusion.
-Use online appraisal when photographs, measurements, marks, provenance, and condition evidence are strong enough for the intended use.
-Use in-person appraisal when condition, scale, authenticity, access, or a court, insurer, lender, or tax advisor requires site-specific inspection.
-Use FAIR match when the file is between those paths.
+Online and in-person appraisals can both be valid.
+The safer choice depends on object complexity, evidence quality, stakeholder acceptance, and whether physical inspection could change the value conclusion.
+Use online when photos, measurements, marks, provenance, and condition evidence are strong enough.
+Use in-person when condition, scale, authenticity, access, or a relying party requires site inspection.

 • Match the appraiser to the item category.